It all depends on how much value you put on labels.

 That’s what it sounds like your girlfriend is doing to you, my friend.

-She's chasing a higher high, a greater feeling, something that you can't provide for her, no matter how much you try.
-You can't blame her, exactly.
-She wants what she wants.
-But she quite likely might be throwing away an amazing partner in pursuit of that "in love" feeling.
-Governor Mark Sanford just did the same thing.
-Just read the transcripts!
+If she’s asking herself, “Do I love my boyfriend?,” then she’s chasing a higher high, a greater feeling, something that you can’t provide for her, no matter how much you try.
+You can’t blame her, exactly.
+She wants what she wants, and she may not feel as strongly in love with you yet.
+But she quite likely might be throwing away an amazing partner in pursuit of that “in love” feeling.

 I recently read a thought-provoking book called “The Post-Birthday World” by Lionel Shriver.
 The novel consists of two parallel stories – one is what happens if the protagonist, Irina, stayed with her solid and steady boyfriend of nine years; the other is what happens if Irina cheated on him and left him for a more passionate affair that turned into a marriage.
 Without giving away all that much, her passionate marriage doesn’t provide her nearly as much comfort as the safe relationship she left.
 She just traded in one set of problems for another.

-When it comes to love, I might sit here and give advice every day, but there's not a "right" and "wrong".
-All I know is that the majority of people who have been "in love" and "just knew" that they were meant to be have since broken up.
-That tells me all I need to know about the clarity of passion.
+When it comes to love, I might sit here and give advice every day, but there’s not a “right” and “wrong.”
+All I know is that the majority of people who have been “in love” with each other and “just knew” that they were meant to be have since broken up.
+That tells me all I need to know about the deception of passion.

 That’s too bad, because relationships should be safe.
 Not just for her, but for you as well.
 If she needs to be “in love”, wish her the best of luck finding it, and go invest your energy in a woman who loves you unconditionally – no matter what label she puts on it.